Devansh-ops-maker/CapstoneProject-MAT496/README.md

 I plan to execute these steps to complete my project.

-- [TODO] Step 1: Creating proper structure for the project
+- [TODO] Step 1: Create a proper project structure
-- [TODO] Step 2 involves blah blah
+- [TODO] Step 2: Create a `.env` file and add API keys
-- [TODO] Step 3 involves blah blah
+- [TODO] Step 3: Create a central configuration file
-- ...
-- [TODO] Step n involves blah blah
+- [TODO] Step 4: Create the knowledge base and prepare learned queries

 ## Conclusion: